V-Pranathi/Advanced_Physical_Design/README.md

 	run_floorplan
  	run_placement

-After placement, we check for legality &To check the layout invoke magic from the results/placement directory:
+After placement, we will see whether the sky130_vsdinv is in the layout or not

 	magic -T /home/pranathi/OpenLane/vsdstdcelldesign/libs/sky130A.tech lef read tmp/merged.nom.lef def read results/floorplan/picorv32a.def &